 We allow the light of Christ to shine through us at full capacity.

 “You are the light of the world.
-A town built on a hill cannot be hidden.
-Neither do people light a lamp and put it under a bowl.
-Instead they put it on its stand, and it gives light to everyone in the house.
-In the same way, let your light shine before others, that they may see your good deeds and glorify your Father in heaven.“ – Matthew 5:14-16 (NIV)
+A city set on a hill cannot be hidden; nor does anyone light a lamp and put it under a basket, but on the lampstand, and it gives light to all who are in the house.
+Let your light shine before men in such a way that they may see your good works, and glorify your Father who is in heaven.” – Matthew 5:14-16 (NASB)

 I will be the first to admit that I’ve been guilty of dimming the light.
 It can be hard to shine brightly when everyone around you seems to be content in their darkness.

 When your co-workers talk badly about your boss, do you jump in with your own complaining?

 When your kids are having a particularly rough day, do you show them patience or do you lose your cool?

 Do you justify your little white lies by claiming to have good intentions?